Emskiq/rust-auditing/solana/README.md

 ## Getting Started with Solana Development

-I prefer a more practical approach of learning sth new — not only studying how the Solana blockchain operates but also writing actual smart contracts on it e.g.

 I like the "learn by doing" method, so here are the resources that got me into Solana and Anchor:

 * [Solana Introduction](https://github.com/Emskiq/solana-intro) - A personal repository containing simple Solana programs and smart contracts.